Stake Avalanche with Kiln, enterprise-grade staking

 What are the specificities of an Avalanche validator?

-To become an Avalanche validator, you will need to have a wallet that can hold your AVAX.
+To become an Avalanche validator, you will need to have a wallet that supports your AVAX.
 There is a minimum of 2,000 AVAX minimum to validate blocks on the Avalanche network.
-To receive rewards, validators must retain their stake for a minimum of two weeks and can only stake consistently for up to one year before having to re-stake.
+To receive rewards, validators must block their stake for a minimum of two weeks and can only stake consistently for up to one year before having to re-stake.

 Where can I learn more about Avalanche?